 WSOGCO subscription update

 After a CE has received a CxMediaSubscriptionIndication primitive from the WSOGCO/RLSS it serves, the CE shall perform the WSOGCO subscription update procedure described in clause 5.2.1.2.
 The CE shall generate and send the SubscriptionRequest message to the CM to which it is subscribed.

+Table below shows CxMediaSubscriptionIndication payload element.